Finland's Early Childhood Education model

 World-renowned Finnish early childhood education emphasizes viewpoints from the child’s perspective.
 The Finnish education system has been rigorously tested for decades with outstanding learning results.
 It combines the best and latest learning philosophies, models, practices with continuous development, to meet the highest standards in education.
-With the University of Helsinki as a co-founder at HEI Schools, education experts are a part of our everyday working teams and they bring the latest innovations in education to everything we do.

 Understanding the phases of development